The Dickies: Post A&M (1980–1989)

-Also in 1988, The Dickies appeared in the comedic motion picture 18 Again!, starring George Burns.
-In the movie, Burns' 81 year old character switches consciousnesses/souls with his 18-year-old grandson.
-In one scene, the octogenarian-turned-teenager accompanies a teenaged girl to a punk club, where the Dickies perform "You drive me ape (you big gorilla)".
+Also in 1988, the Dickies appeared in the comedic motion picture 18 Again!, starring George Burns.
+In the movie, Burns' 81-year-old character switches consciousnesses/souls with his 18-year-old grandson.
+In one scene, the octogenarian-turned-teenager accompanies a teenaged girl to a punk club, where the Dickies perform "You Drive Me Ape (You Big Gorilla)".
 The whole song is performed, at times in the foreground, at times in the background.
 Closeups of Phillips wearing an ape mask (as is his penchant during live performances of the song), and Tarzan-like rope swinging by the singer, are featured.

-A gap of 5 years between studio albums number 3 and 4 having elapsed (notwithstanding the Killer Klowns EP), a writer at the Los Angeles Times was led to connect the title of their 1989 long player, Second Coming, to the band's "comeback status".
+A gap of five years between their third and fourth studio albums elapsed (notwithstanding the Killer Klowns EP).
+A writer at the Los Angeles Times was led to connect the title of their 1989 long player, Second Coming, to the band's "comeback status".
 The writer noted that this album had some Beatles-like melodicism and some "art-rock aspirations", while retaining the Dickies' characteristic punk "silliness".
 The writer also noted that the Dickies would be undertaking a national tour supporting the release.

 The close of the decade saw the third Dickies-involved motion picture.
-In the opening minutes of the 1989 skateboard drama Gleaming the Cube, starring Christian Slater, Slater's character Brian is seen flying in a small airplane over Disneyland, along with 4 friends and the pilot, when the 5 skaters sing a line from the chorus of "Stukas over Disneyland".
+In the opening minutes of the 1989 skateboard drama Gleaming the Cube, starring Christian Slater, Slater's character Brian is seen flying in a small airplane over Disneyland, along with four friends and the pilot, when the five skaters sing a line from the chorus of "Stukas over Disneyland".
 The song, which the characters would later listen to in a bedroom, is also featured on the soundtrack.